doctr.io#

 decoded PDF file as a bytes stream

-class doctr.io.DocumentFile[source]#
+class doctr.io.DocumentFile[source]

 Read a document from multiple extensions

-classmethod from_pdf(file: str | Path | bytes, **kwargs) List[ndarray][source]#
+classmethod from_pdf(file: str | Path | bytes, **kwargs) List[ndarray][source]

 Read a PDF file

->>> from doctr.documents import DocumentFile
+>>> from doctr.io import DocumentFile

 >>> doc = DocumentFile.from_pdf("path/to/your/doc.pdf")